-Microbiologist and food-safety expert Donald W. Schaffner, PhD, a distinguished professor of food science at Rutgers University in New Brunswick, New Jersey, offers reassurance on that front.
+Microbiologist and food-safety expert Donald W. Schaffner, PhD, offers reassurance on that front.
 “There’s no evidence to suggest that people can get coronavirus from eating food,” he says.

-Just note: While food itself probably won’t make you sick with COVID-19—and while direct person-to-person transmission remains the primary way the virus spreads, according to the Centers for Disease Control and Prevention (CDC)—coronavirus still could hitchhike onto hands from contaminated surfaces during grocery shopping and meals, Schaffner says.
-Those surfaces might include objects such as cart handles in the supermarket, communal ketchup bottles at the local burger joint, or the plastic container for your takeout salad.
+While food itself probably won’t make you sick with COVID-19—and while direct person-to-person transmission remains the primary way the virus spreads, coronavirus still could hitchhike onto hands from contaminated surfaces during grocery shopping and meals, Schaffner says.
+Therefore everyone should practice good hygiene when preparing food.

-Schaffner’s advice: Help keep the virus away from your face by cleaning hands thoroughly using soap and water, or alcohol-based hand sanitizer, at the following key moments:
+Schaffner’s advice: Help keep the virus away from your face by cleaning hands thoroughly using soap and water, or alcohol-based hand sanitiser, at the following key moments: